Mathspy/rust-state-machines/README.md

 The goal here is to generate that mapping above statically at compile time WHILE still having some form of usage of discriminate unions (Rust Enums).
 That's a power not present in any other implementation of state machines I have seen (they usually follow the specification to the word and end up with infinite state completely independent of the finite states)

 [finite state machine]: https://en.wikipedia.org/wiki/Finite-state_machine

+## Amendments

+I think it's better to have a `#[transitions]` macro be placable on top of a function that has to be `const` than to have a special `transitions!` macro with special syntax.
+Then we can "strip the types" from the enums on the function parameters (which must be `(state, input)` and each has to be annotated with a another macro) and in its content and call it statically with all valid `(state, input)` combinations and save that output into our EnumMap<EnumMap> thingie.
+This reminds me of things we can do in matches that are pretty crazy like `Input::GoTo(friend) if friend == "Mathy"` which might result in diverging states.
+We'd need state machine guards for this.
+I think it's fairly possible to have a graceful way to handle this once the types are stripped (`Input::GoTo` would just have two diverging outputs) though it'll make the `#[transitions]` macro _way_ harder to make.